 An initial visit to an exotic animal veterinarian is recommended when you first acquire your pet.
 The doctor will do a complete physical exam and spend some time discussing husbandry and diet.
 Thereafter, it is recommended that your pet be brought in every 6-12 months for routine physical exams, or sooner if your pet is showing signs of illness or another problem requiring medical attention.

 COMMON CONDITIONS REQUIRING MEDICAL ATTENTION:

-Malocclusion of Incisor Teeth – This condition occurs when the front (incisor) teeth do not meet properly and grow too long for the animal to eat properly.
-Regular trimming of the incisor teeth may be necessary so that the animal does not lose weight.
+Malocclusion of Incisor Teeth – Normally, hamsters do not need their teeth trimmed.
+Malocclusion occurs when the front (incisor) teeth do not meet properly and grow too long for the animal to eat.
+Regular trimming of the incisor teeth may be necessary if this occurs.

 Lice and Mites – Lice and mites are very common skin parasites in newly acquired rodents and mites can become a problem in geriatric rodents.
 Symptoms may include itchy and/or red skin, hair loss and irritability.
 Treatment for both lice and mites may include injections and/or a topical medication.